FORMENTERA - ES CALÓ DE SANT AGUSTI - CAN RAFALET - POST 2

 FORMENTERA - PLATJA DE MIGJORN - RESTAURANTE PELAYO

-RESTAURANTE PELAYO UPDATE PERM A NENTLY CLOSED 2026 From October 5, 2025 (unless a miracle occurs), the time for another historic site in Formentera will end, and we don’t yet know what will happen in 2026.
+RESTAURANTE PELAYO UPDATE MARCH 2026 PERMANENTLY CLOSED From October 5, 2025 (unless a miracle occurs), the time for another historic site in Formentera will end, and we don’t yet know what will happen in 2026.
 Thank you for all the parties (including Zucchero Fornaciari’s birthdays and his impromptu concerts), for all the Sunday Paellonas for hundreds of people, and for all the family and workers who ran it and always treated us like friends rather than just customers.
-Good l
+Go

 SEGOVIA - RESTAURANTE JOSE MARIA